ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 This August, we have planned a completely live, in-person meeting, but we recognize that for some, travel opportunities may be limited.
 Of course, your safety and health are paramount.
 As such, we plan to record a few sessions so those of you who cannot attend will get a taste of what to expect in the years ahead.

 While we’ve targeted our new UWC agenda to the decision-maker, problem-solver level, we welcome participants from all levels of your organization.

 Please consider also using the UWC as a developmental opportunity for your emerging leaders to engage in important topical discussions while strengthening their network of professional peers.

 The UWC is a key time for utility, supplier, and regulatory leaders to come together across disciplines to network, benchmark, and solve problems.

 We hope to see you in August.
-We will provide more details in the coming weeks.

 John ElnitskySenior Vice President Engineering and Technical ServicesEntergy

 Craig H. PiercyExecutive Director / CEOAmerican Nuclear Society